 As a profession with so many Analysts, why do we not do more Analytics?

 - There is a lack of understanding of analytical thinking in PMOs.
 Many people who work in the PMO space have been Project Managers in the past and have a Project Management mindset.
-The focus is on the ‘now', getting this project delivered and hitting the next milestone.
+The focus is on the ‘now,’ getting this project delivered and hitting the next milestone.
 As an ex project manager – I am certainly guilty of this!

-- A lack of skills, or access to the relevant skillsets.
+- A lack of skills or access to the relevant skillsets.
 Too much focus is on training PMO Analysts in Project Management techniques and methods.
-Analysts are routinely sheep-dipped with PMP or PRINCE2 certifications, rather than being encouraged to develop Data Science, Big Data or Statistical methods.
+Analysts are routinely sheep-dipped with PMP or PRINCE2 certifications, rather than being encouraged to develop Data Science, Big Data, or Statistical methods.

-This matters because if PMOs don’t know and understand the data, they cannot be the ‘single source of truth’ that they often claim to be.
+Big Data Analysis matters.
+If PMOs don’t know and understand the data, they cannot be the ‘single source of truth’ that they often claim to be.

 So, what can PMOs do to take advantage of this array of Big Data?

-So what can PMOs do to take advantage of this array of so called Big Data?
-First PMOs need to develop that analytical mindset.
-You need to be able to gather data, analyze it, draw conclusions and present those conclusions as intelligence to drive decisions.
+So what can PMOs do to take advantage of this array of so-called Big Data?
+First, PMOs need to develop that analytical mindset.
+You need to be able to gather data, analyze it, draw conclusions, and present those conclusions as intelligence to drive decisions.
 Is Technical Debt slowing delivery down?
 Are some areas of the business better at deriving value from projects than others – why is that?
-Should the business be investing more in automated and multivariate testing, or in training?
-What skillsets will we need on our projects in three years?
+Should the company be investing more in automated and multivariate testing, or training?
+What skill sets will we need on our projects in three years?

 After this process of model building, PMO Analysts will need to get to grips with the more mundane issues of data management and governance.
 Is the data good enough to answer the question?
-If not, what do we need to start gathering and how?
-What data do we need from other areas of the business, such as sales, and HR?
+If not, what do we need to start gathering, and how?
+What data do we need from other areas of the business, such as sales and HR?
 How will we persuade them to work with us?

 The final problem is tools.
 This is the last of the three challenges to tackle.
-Whilst it is often tempting to rush out and invest in a tool, if you are too hasty, you WILL end up with buyers remorse.
+While it is often tempting to rush out and invest in a tool, if you are too hasty, you WILL end up with buyers remorse.
 Focus on building the models and skills first.
 The insight and capabilities you will develop will help you make more informed decisions about the type of tool you need when the time comes.